Azure/sustainability/docs/intro.md

 sidebar_position: 1
 ---

-# IT for Green & Green for IT
+# IT for Green & Green IT

 ## Getting Started